Professor Ancient technology, crafts and materials

-Ann Brysbaert (PhD 2004, University of Glasgow) is Professor/Chair of Ancient Technologies, Crafts and Materials at the Faculty of Archaeology, Department of Archaeological Sciences, Leiden University, and Director of Research for the Faculty Board.
+Ann Brysbaert (PhD 2004, University of Glasgow) is Professor/Chair of Ancient Technologies, Materials and Crafts at the Faculty of Archaeology, Department of Archaeological Sciences, Leiden University.
+From 2016 to 2018 she was Director of Research for the Faculty Board.
 Until 2017, she was Associate Professor/Reader in Material Culture Studies and Archaeological Sciences.
 Previously, she held academic positions at the University of Leicester (UK: 2004-2009); DIKEMES, Athens (Greece: 2009-2012); and at the University of Glasgow (UK: 2015).
 Between 2010 and 2013 she held a Senior A. von Humboldt Research Fellowship (University of Heidelberg, Germany) and between 2013 and 2014 a Senior Marie Curie – Gerda Henkel Research Fellowship at Leiden University.
-Since 2014, she is Professeur Invitée, University of Bordeaux-Montaigne, and is member of the International Scientific Committee of the LaScArBx (France).
+Since 2014, she is Professeur Invitée at the University of Bordeaux-Montaigne, and is member of the International Scientific Committee of the LaScArBx (France).

 Ann is also a trained conservator of archaeological remains (BSc.
 Hons, UCL, Institute of Archaeology, London, 1996).
 She has built up c.
-20 years of hands-on experience, has set up field labs and equipped conservation labs, and has been functioning as a conservation consultant for over 10 years.
-She has worked as a conservator in Lebanon (UNESCO project, National Museum, Beirut), the Athenian Agora (American School of Classical Studies, Athens, Greece), INSTAP-SCEC (Crete, Greece), Kythera Survey Project (British School, Athens, Greece), Vander Kelen-Mertens Museum (Leuven, Belgium), among several other places.
-Since 2009, she consults on the Kylene Harbour project (Director: Dr. J. Pakkanen) concerning conservation treatments of the materials that are found during the coastal survey seasons, mainly on objects found near the coastline in the sea water and thus prone to heavy weathering and corrosion patterns.
-She regularly advises on storing archaeological materials both in museums (display and storage) and on site, and on environmental control issues, topics she was teaching and supervising at the University of Leicester between 2004 and 2013.
+25 years of hands-on experience, has set up field labs (Crete, Belgium) and equipped conservation labs (Crete, Athens, Beirut), she has trained students in conservation both hands-on and preventive conservation in regular courses and lab settings since 1994, and has been functioning as a conservation consultant for over 15 years.
+She has worked as a conservator in Lebanon (UNESCO project, National Museum, Beirut), the Athenian Agora (American School of Classical Studies, Athens, Greece), INSTAP-SCEC (Crete, Greece), Kythera Survey Project (British School, Athens, Greece), M-Museum (formerly: Vander Kelen-Mertens Museum, Leuven, Belgium), among several other places.
+From 2009, she consults on the Kylene Harbour project (Director: Prof. J. Pakkanen) concerning conservation treatments of the materials that are found during the coastal survey seasons, mainly on objects found near the coastline in the sea water and thus prone to heavy weathering and corrosion patterns.
+She regularly advises on storing archaeological materials both in museums (display and storage) and on site, and on environmental control issues, topics she was also teaching and supervising at the University of Leicester between 2004 and 2013.

 In Leiden, Ann (co)teaches BA and MA courses in: